 If any of these topics particularly grab you as something you might find of interest as well, please do get in touch and I’d be delighted to discuss them further.
 Preferably over a beer, but willing to use the telephone as well.

-Finally, I handed over the microphone to Oliver who did a superb job of moderating an extremely tough panel at the “Gaining the Edge” Conference.
 As the photo shows, it was an incredibly well attended event with over 600 industry professionals in the audience and it was absolutely splendid to see him navigate the room through the fascinating topic of “Which Hedge Fund Strategies Look the Most Attractive Over the Next 24 Months?”, whilst successfully avoiding abuse for Brexit when discussing the Macro outlook as well.

 So all in all, a great start for us in Q4 and with our teams in both the BVI and Cayman looking busier than ever for the year-end run-in, it’s definitely time to get back to the day job…